Admilas/AdamsAiBlog/_posts/2025-07-21-matplotlib-next-level.md

 Data visualization is one of the most powerful tools in a data analyst’s toolbox.
 But as soon as you move beyond the basics, it’s easy to get stuck:
 *"How do I align this label?"*, *"How can I annotate the last point?"*, *"Why is this line so ugly?"*

-That’s where AI tools like ChatGPT come in — it’s like having a Matplotlib expert sitting next to you, helping with **any detail** you want to change.
+That’s where AI tools like ChatGPT come in.
+It’s like having a Matplotlib expert sitting next to you, helping with ***any detail*** you want to change.

 Let’s look at a simple but real example: